DPBandA/job-management-tracking-system/doc/Maintenance.md

   autocomplete component with A, B, C to indicate priority for now.
 - Indicate the number of approvals in the email template?
 - Add the supplier address to the PR and PO form.
+- Do proposal to get cost codes, budgets and suppliers from Accpac.

 ### Inventory
 - Get more details then start app development.